killsanEXE/tidecoin-ext/README.md

 Tasks:
-    1. Add wallet deletion
-    2. Add custom fee
-    3. Add send/receive identifiers to transactions
-    4. Add link from txid to explorer
     5. Fix sending from legasy to pasbt warning
-    6. Add confirmation screen to the transaction
     7. Save addresses that we sended tdc to and suggest them next time we want to send
     8. Integrate extension in websites